 Mount: Nikon FX | Diaphragm blades: 9 | Autofocus: Ultrasonic (ring-type) | Stabilizer: None | Minimum focus distance: 0.26m | Maximum magnification: 0.19x | Filter thread: None | Dimensions (WxL): 96x135mm | Weight: 1,150g

 Nikon’s own-brand AF-S 14-24mm f/2.8G ED is legendary as a pro-grade ultra-wide zoom for FX format cameras, but the Sigma 14-24mm delivers equally stellar sharpness and contrast.
 Better still, it beats the Nikon for control over colour fringing and distortions, both being incredibly well controlled for a zoom lens as wide as this.
+In fact, this is probably the best Nikon lens for landscape and architecture fans.
 The top-performance optics are wrapped up in a superbly well-engineered and fully weather-sealed barrel.
 The maximum viewing angle isn’t quite as extreme as in Sigma’s 12-24mm Art lens, but the image quality is better.
 More importantly, the new Sigma 14-24mm out-performs the equivalent Nikon lens and is less expensive to buy.

 Nikon’s ‘kit’ zooms supplied with its DX and FX format DSLR bodies offer pretty good performance and image quality, along with big savings when you buy the camera and lens as a complete package.
 However, they have limitations in zoom range, maximum aperture and overall quality, and since this is lens you’ll be using for much of your everyday photography, you might want to think about getting a better one.
 More up-market standard zooms may have a faster, constant aperture of f/2.8 to enable faster shutter speeds in poor light and better background separation (defocus).
 Alternatively you might want a standard zoom with a longer focal range than your kit lens to cope with a wider range of shooting situations.